PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   Bypass all initial checks on the source and force pyFAT to fit a TRM regardless of the size of the source.
   !!!!!!!!!!!!Not fully functional yet!!!!!!!!!!!!!!!

+**recovery_point**

+  *str, optional, default='Start'*

+  filename of a pickle file of where to restart the pyFAT fitting.
+The default starts at the start.
+  This only works for individual galaxies being fitted.
+If corresponding to an actual file name in the set log directory the code will restart the fitting from this point.
+  !!!!!!!!!!!!Not fully functional yet!!!!!!!!!!!!!!!

 Individual Keywords